jasonacox/TinySplunk/README.md

 ### HTTP Event Collector (HEC) - 8088

-You can send data to Splunk to be index via siple HTTP post commands.
+You can send data to Splunk via simple HTTP post commands.
 This requires that you set up a Splunk HEC token for your scripts to use:

 * Setup - In the Splunk console: Go to _Settings_ -> _Data Input_ -> _HTTP Event Collector_ -> "_New Token_" button.
 Copy the token ID for use in your HEC scripts.
 * Examples - The following are example scripts you can use to send event data to Splunk via HEC: